 The commercial real estate development firm owns Savona Mill, a historic 180,000-square-foot former cotton mill that will serve as the destination hub of the future Lakewood Trolley route.
 The ambitious vision for the mill and seven other reclaimed industrial buildings on 30 acres includes a market, retail shops, event venues, a kitchen incubator, makerspaces and loft offices.

-Blue Blaze Brewing, the Savona district’s first tenant, opened last year.
+Blue Blaze Brewing, the Savona district’s first tenant, opened two years ago.